-Selenium Automation Testing Tools Benefits: When an application has fully developed, then every organization nowadays tests its product to verify the product does not have any defects.
+Selenium Automation Testing Tools Benefits: When an application has fully developed, every organization tests its product to verify it has no defects.
 During the testing, the testers try to catch the defect before the product is released for this.
 The manual testers come with the best manual testing process.
-But the test automation is the best way to increase the effectiveness, efficiency, and coverage of the software testing.
+However, test automation is the best way to increase the effectiveness, efficiency, and coverage of software testing.

-Automation testing is a type of software testing that involves the use of tools to execute sets of predefined tests.
-The benefits are that automation allows for more reliable and consistent test execution, which can lead to higher quality software releases.
+Automation testing is software testing involving tools to execute sets of predefined tests.
+The benefits are that automation allows for more reliable and consistent test execution, which can lead to higher-quality software releases.

-Automated testing does not eliminate all types of manual testing, but it can be used as part of an overall strategy to reduce the number of manual tests and increase the reliability and consistency in test outcomes.
-Automation testing is most effective when used in combination with other test strategies, such as integration, unit, and regression testing.
+Automated testing does not eliminate all types of manual testing, but it can be used as part of an overall strategy to reduce the number of manual tests and increase the reliability and consistency of test outcomes.
+Automation testing is most effective when combined with other strategies, such as integration, unit, and regression testing.

-Automation testing requires more focus on design and blueprinting the tests upfront than manual processes.
-Automated tests are normally created using scripting languages, to allow for easy re-use of the same test case across different test environments.
+Automation testing requires more focus on designing and blueprinting the tests upfront than manual processes.
+Automated tests are normally created using scripting languages to allow for easy re-use of the same test case across different test environments.

 Why Test Automation?